AT&T Internet Review June 2026

 Does AT&T Internet have contracts or data caps?

-AT&T Fiber is marketed with no annual contract and unlimited data.
-AT&T Internet Air is also marketed with no annual contract, unlimited data, and no hidden equipment fees.
+AT&T Fiber is marketed with no annual contract, no data caps, and no equipment fees.
+AT&T Internet Air is marketed with no annual contract, unlimited data, no overage charges, and no hidden equipment fees.
+Taxes, state recovery charges, installation fees, and address-specific terms can still apply, so check the final order page before buying.

 To keep things fair, we use the same weighting system across all our ISP reviews.
 The verdict bars above and the methodology below use the same six categories.
-Here is how the updated 8.4/10 score for AT&T Internet was calculated:
+Here is how the unchanged 8.4/10 score for AT&T Internet is calculated:

 This approach lets us score the brand honestly as a full home internet offering instead of judging only the best Fiber addresses or only the weaker wireless edge cases.